goldieswx/node-mcu-connect/README.md

 #####[Hardware specifications]#####

 - Quinoha Nodes and ADCE fit both on a single dual-sided PCB
-- 3.5cmx2.5cm including RS485 transceivers and current regulators.
+- 3.5cmx2.5cm PCB including RS485 transceivers and current regulators.
 - 14-pin header (2.54 mm header)
 - VCC Input from 5v to 10v DC
 - Average power consumption is <1mA at idle. <10mA average load; absolute maximum 250mA if current is drawn from all I/Os.